Research Resilience Initiatives

 https://umd.infoready4.com/#freeformCompetitionDetail/2000155

-Overview: This track is intended to provide temporary funding to graduate students whose assistantships were impacted by grant pauses, terminations or executive branch reprioritizations in the federal funding landscape.
-Up to $30K in funding per graduate student will be available.
-Approximately 25-30 stipends in total will be made available for this year.
+Overview: This track is intended to provide temporary funding to doctoral candidates whose research assistantships were impacted by grant pauses, terminations or executive branch reprioritizations in the federal funding landscape.
+Approximately twenty 9-month Research Assistantships at Step III (advanced to candidacy) will be available for this call for proposals, inclusive of campus minimum GA stipend, fringe, and 899 (only) tuition support for Fall 2026 and/or Spring 2027.

-Requirements: A 1-2 page narrative describing the need for the funding is required.
-The narrative must highlight why the funding is critical to support the graduate student, how the temporary funding will be used, and the likelihood that the graduate student will either complete their doctoral degree or be supported by a new funding source by the time the funds are spent.
+Requirements: Applicants must be advanced to candidacy at the time of application, with an anticipated graduation of Spring 2027 or earlier.
+A 1-2 page letter written by the student describing the need for the funding is required.
+The narrative must highlight how federal actions impacted the student’s funding; why the funding is critical to support the graduate student; remaining dissertation benchmarks to be completed; and the likelihood that the graduate student will complete their doctoral degree by Spring 2027.
+The student’s 2-page

-Submission: All nomination materials must be submitted through the TerpEngage Awards Portal (https://terpengage.umd.edu/gsawards/s/) for the “MPower Early Scholars Investment Fund - Track 2, PhD Students” no later than January 9, 2026.
+Submission: All nomination materials must be submitted through the TerpEngage Awards Portal (https://terpengage.umd.edu/gsawards/s/) for the “MPower Early Scholars Investment Fund - Track 2, Doctoral Candidates” no later than May 11, 2026.
 The program’s DGS/CGS should submit the nomination materials through the awards portal.
-Nomination materials submitted by programs will be reviewed and prioritized by the Dean of the School/College and shared with the Dean of the Graduate School for funding decisions.
+Nomination materials submitted by programs may be reviewed and prioritized by the Dean of the School/College and shared with the Dean of the Graduate School for funding decisions.

 Questions on the MPower Junior TTK Faculty Track: